Conservation

 • Restoration

-Tetiaroa Atoll Restoration Project - TARP
+Tetiaroa Atoll Restoration Project | T.A.R.P.

 Introduced rats are a major problem on Pacific islands.
 The rats thrive on coconuts but also eat seabird and turtle eggs and hatchlings, as well as invertebrates, and plants.
 Tetiaroa Society is working with invasive species specialists from around the world to rid the island of this serious pest.